 Directed by Antony Coleridge, The Curse of Elizabeth Faulkner is a play that promises a whole lot, but ultimately fails to deliver on the London stage.
 Although the costumes are lacking and the acting occasionally pretty cringe-worthy, there is definitely something here which is worth going to see outside of a beer-fuelled tent in Edinburgh.

-The Curse of Elizabeth Faulkner is on at Charing Cross Theatre until 23rd November 2013, for further information or to book visit here.
+The Curse of Elizabeth Faulkner is on at the Charing Cross Theatre until 23rd November 2013.
+For further information or to book visit the theatre’s website here.